Call (760) 424-2257

 Personally, I had always taken issue with the idea of building a tiny house the "traditional" way on a flatbed trailer.
 I imagined all the nails and wood bobbing up and down highways and dirt roads as problematic at best.
 Contrary to a traditional wood and nail tiny house, Spartans are made of high quality aircraft grade aluminum and built on an aircraft grade chassis.
 Another HUGE plus is that unlike Air Stream trailers, our Royal Spartanette is straight walled rather than curved which makes the interior feel much more spacious and comfortable.

-I started the renovation by first installing the 200+ planks of cedar that line the ceiling and create an incredibly cozy feel.
-I then rebuilt the subfloor and laid down black and white 50s style Armstrong VCT flooring.
-I insulated the walls and meticulously sealed every joint from floor to ceiling so that moisture, bugs and everything in between could not get in.
-To keep the inside open and inviting, I converted all of the original roof vents into fixed skylights with and opted for a stained glass aesthetic.
-To finish the cozy 1950s cabin feeling, I built all of the interior walls out of knotty pine.
+After gutting the interior, I started the renovation by first installing the 200+ planks of cedar that line the ceiling.
+This task was meticulous and lasted several weeks but it created an incredibly warm and cozy feeling inside.
+I then rebuilt the subfloor and laid down black and white Armstrong VCT flooring for an authentic 1950s aesthetic.
+I continued by insulating the walls and sealing every joint from floor to ceiling so that moisture, bugs and everything in between could not get in.
+To keep the inside open and inviting, I converted all of the original roof vents into fixed skylights and opted for a stained glass aesthetic.
+To finish the 1950s cabin feeling, I built all of the interior walls out of knotty pine.

 Throughout the entire build we opted for premium materials at every step.
 I overbuilt everything including installing 10 gauge internal wiring so that our off grid solar system would have the least resistance moving current through hundreds of feet inside the Spartan.
-I planned all of the energy needs for the home so that our solar panels would easily handle our power consumption.
+I carefully planned out all of the energy needs for the home so that our solar panels would easily handle our power consumption.
 I installed ultra efficient energy star appliances throughout.
-I also created redundancies so that if our solar power was low in the winter then we could use our propane heater to reduce the load on our batteries.
-I built each area inside with specific intention so that our use of space was maximized for form, function and aesthetic appeal.
+I also created redundancies such as a propane heater in addition to our mini split in order to reduce the load on our batteries when needed.
+I built each area inside our tiny home with specific intention so that our use of space was maximized for form, function and aesthetic appeal.

-It was very important to us that our kitchen be a place where we could cook elaborate meals, converse and even host friends.
+It was crucial to us that our kitchen be a place where we could cook elaborate meals, converse and even host friends.
 I built the kitchen counters from thick teak wood and installed a large kitchen sink.
-For daily meals, I bought a propane range top as well as a next generation compact electric oven.
-In keeping true to 1950s America, we chose a pink "retro" themed refrigerator and with our ample solar power we were able to add both a 2nd refrigerator and a freezer on our outside patio.
-For added creature comfort, I installed a ventless bioethanol fireplace in the master bedroom, a dining nook, custom shelving and a wall mounted flat screen TV.
+For daily meals, I installed a propane range top as well as an energy star rated electric oven.
+In keeping true to 1950s America, we chose a pink "retro" themed refrigerator for the Kitchen.
+We then added a dining nook that seats 3 people.
+With our ample solar power we were also able to add both a 2nd refrigerator and a freezer on our outside patio.
+For added creature comfort, I installed a ventless bioethanol fireplace in the master bedroom, a flat screen TV in the living room, a daybed opposite of the kitchen and a bookshelf for my wife.

 Living off grid